cymxiao/virtual-community/README.md

 8. white screen issue when app load.  use (ionic cordova build ios --prod --release --livereload ) , temp resolved. finally, angular2-logger caused white screen issue. use "npm uninstall angular2-logger" to fix the issue.

+9. sometime, the UI style works well from browser to device simulator, however, it doesn't work fine in real device.
+I suggest to use XCode directly to change the css to check the real device issue.